7ayushgupta/ESC101-Project-Track/README.md

 * 27th February: Added basic Frontend elements, still need to figure out the complete Frontend layout.
 Urgent TODO: Form the backend quickly

+* 1st March: Changing backend server from Python to a NodeJS HTTP Server, front-end remains some.
+Decision taken due to a lot of shortcomings using a Python backend, such as poor support of handling events, etc. (Would have to use a lot of libraries and still would not have got the required result)